devmrfitz/edu-buddy/README.md

 # Edu-Buddy
 ![](https://raw.githubusercontent.com/devmrfitz/edu-buddy/master/app/static/logo.png)
+#### NOTE: I'm looking for alternative free services to host Edu-Buddy as I need my Heroku account for a different project.
+Any suggestions would be appreciated.

 Edu-Buddy is an extension of SeeKer as well as a standalone product in itself.
 It is available at https://edu-buddy.herokuapp.com